 As discussed in this document, developing a robust Project Management Professional (PMP) study plan requires self-reflection, strategic choice, and the right allocation of time and mental conditioning.
 Using the frame I provided will not only help you improve your chances of passing the exam, but will also help you embody the concepts of project management that are critical for your professional journey.

-There is a stark difference between holding information and the PMP mindset.
+In Summary, there is a stark difference between holding information and the PMP mindset.
 Unlike other certifications, this one infuses a disciplined blueprint for tackling and systematically breaking down intricate tasks into manageable portions.
-It is worth noting that the methodology you use while preapring for the exam is in fact a project.
+It is worth noting that the methodology you use while preparing for the exam is in fact a project.

 Shashank Shastri is a PMP trainer with over 14 years of experience and co-founder of Oven Story.
 He is an inspiring product leader who is a master in product strategies and digital innovation.
 Shashank has guided many aspirants preparing for the PMP examination thereby assisting them to achieve their PMP certification.
 For leisure, he writes short stories and is currently working on a feature-film script, Migraine.